Investment Use Property

 You can treat investment use as if it were business use for the purpose of figuring the depreciable basis of the property.

 In other words, you can combine your investment use percentage with your business use percentage and use the total of the two percentages for figuring the property's depreciable basis.

-However, for purposes of determining the more-than-50%-busines-use test, you must ignore the investment use percentage.
-This test must be met to claim the first-year expensing deduction and accelerated MACRS.
+However, for purposes of determining the more-than-50%-business-use test, you must ignore the investment use percentage.
+This more-than-50%-business-use test must be met to claim the first-year expensing deduction and accelerated MACRS.

 What if the computer was used over 50% for business?

-If, in the above example, the computer was used 60% for business and 30% for managing your investments (that produce taxable income):
+If, in the above example, the computer was used 60% for business and 30% for managing your investments:

 You would apply the MACRS depreciation rate to 90% of the cost of the computer.
 In the above example, the depreciable basis is $1,800 (90% x $2,000).